fils/fils/README.md

 ### TLDR

 I work mostly in geoinformatics.
 For me, this tends to be at the intersection of software development, semantics, data and web architecture.
+Lately I have focused on structured data on the web and work on [Gleaner.io](https://gleaner.io) and it's application to projects like [Ocean InfoHub](https://oceaninfohub.org) and others.

 ### About me